-2.10 Central Alarm Contact
+2.18 Central Alarm Contact

-The Central Alarm Contact (CAC) consists of a normally closed dry contact energized by a control system alarm output that is connected to a Building Management System (BMS) or an optional auto dialer.
+The Central Alarm Contact (CAC) consists of a closed dry contact energized by a control system alarm output connected to a Building Management System (BMS).
 When an alarm condition occurs, that contact opens, interrupting the circuit from the BMS (or other system) to indicate an alarm.
 The CAC is only triggered by shut-down alarms.